yii-tools/forms/docs/field/error.md

 - `\Yii\FormModel\FormModelInterface:getFirstError()`: Show only the first error of the specified attribute.
 - `\Yii\FormModel\FormModelInterface:getError()`.
 Show all errors of the specified attribute.

-## Content
+## Attributes

-The following code shows how to set the error content.
+The following code show error with attribute `HTML attributes`.

 ```php
 <?php